nhauber99/MLDemosaic/README.md

 # MLDemosaic
 (work in progress)

-Python code for training, evaluating and running a machine learning based demosaicing model.
+Python code for training, evaluating and running a light-weight machine learning based demosaicing model.
-The concept behind the model architecture is to assume a fixed bayer pattern, use PixelUnshuffle to transform the values of each bayer patch into 4 channels at the same position, thus halfing the width.
+The concept behind the model architecture is to assume a fixed bayer pattern, use PixelUnshuffle to transform the values of each bayer patch into 4 channels at the same position, thus halfing the width and height.
 The resulting tensor is the input to 3 Residual-in-Residual Dense Blocks (from the [ESRGAN paper](https://arxiv.org/pdf/1809.00219)).
 A pixel shuffle operation upscales the image again followed by a convolution.
 This network should only predict the residual of the result obtained by bilinear interpolation.

 ![image](https://github.com/user-attachments/assets/dfe44193-daa5-4877-894a-81fc5987c92c)